Communicating Deadlines

 To recap: In short, our options are:

-If you have suggestions and/or you see I’m missing something, let’s chat!
-You can find me on Facebook either on the Keep Creating Fun page or in the Keep Creating Fun Group.
+If you’ve come this far with me, I thank you!
+And if you have any suggestions and/or you see that I’m missing something, let’s chat!
+You can most easily find me on Facebook either on the Keep Creating Fun page or in the Keep Creating Fun Group.